Policy Improvement Reinforcement Learning

 Training Dynamics

 Training Dynamics.
-PIPO outperforms on accuracy and response length across training steps.
+PIPO outperforms on accuracy and response length across training steps on Qwen3-4B-Base.

 We evaluate PIPO with Qwen3-4B-Base on SciKnowEval to assess its performance on knowledge-rich and logic-intensive subjects across Physics, Biology, Chemistry, and Material Science.